 Sales rose 32 percent to $174.5 million in the three months ended Feb.
 29, or the third quarter of 2012 according to the company’s fiscal calendar, New Oriental said.

-The IShares FTSE China 25 Index Fund (FXI), the biggest Chinese exchange-traded fund in the U.S., added 1.2 percent to $37.52 after a two-day decline.
+The IShares FTSE China 25 Index Fund (FXI:US), the biggest Chinese exchange-traded fund in the U.S., added 1.2 percent to $37.52 after a two-day decline.
 The Standard & Poor’s 500 Index (SPX) gained 1.5 percent to 1,390.78 after the IMF said the U.S. economy will expand 2.1 percent this year, raising its forecast from 1.8 percent in January.

 Foreign direct investment in China fell 6.1 percent in March, the fifth monthly drop, from last year to $11.76 billion, the Ministry of Commerce said yesterday in Beijing.